FrancisBanville/ms_interpreting_probabilities/README.md

 distributions of both taxa, indicating that the presence of one taxon enhances the probability of occurrence of the other.
-Attractions may be the result of positive interactions (e.g., mutualism) or positive/negative interactions [e.g., antagonism between predators and prey\; @Cazelles2016Theorya].
+Attractions may be the result of positive interactions (e.g., mutualism) or positive/negative interactions [e.g., antagonism between predators and prey, @Cazelles2016Theorya].
 In empirical webs, $\gamma > 1$ holds true for the majority of species pairs [@Catchen2023Missinga].
 In contrast, repulsions ($\gamma < 1$) may be caused e.g. by strong interspecific competition [@Cazelles2016Theorya].
 We model the